-Although we believe Tumor Treating Fields represents a treatment modality that can be used in combination with other cancer treatment modalities, our current competitors or other companies may at any time develop additional drugs and devices for the treatment of GBM and other solid tumors that could be more effective than using our Tumor Treating Fields delivery systems.
+Although we believe Optune represents a treatment modality that can be used in combination with other cancer treatment modalities, our current competitors or other companies may at any time develop additional drugs and devices for the treatment of GBM, MPM, and other solid tumors that could be more effective than using Optune.
 If an existing or future competitor develops a product that proves to be superior or comparable to Optune or any of our future delivery systems, our revenues may decline.
 In addition, some of our competitors may compete by changing the price of their cancer treatments.
 If these competitors' products were to gain acceptance by healthcare professionals, patients or third-party payers, a downward pressure on prices could result.
 If prices were to fall, we may not be able to improve our gross margins or sales growth sufficiently to achieve profitability.